top of page

 Macroecology and macroevolution

-There is no better system than to test these ideas than the Anolis lizards (there may be, but the Anoles make up for a lot with their winning personalities).
-Through extensive community-level mark-resample surveys, we can connect local processes and abundance to evolutionary history both within and between islands of the Greater Antilles.
-Click here more info on my current adventures in the field and here for some cool drone videos by post doc Dan Nicholson.
+During my PhD, I test these ideas among the Anolis lizards.
+Through extensive community-level mark-resample surveys, I connect local processes and abundance to evolutionary history both within and between islands of the Greater Antilles (Frishkoff et al. 2022).
+Click here for more information on my adventures in the field and here for some drone videos by post doc Dan Nicholson.

 This work is done in collaboration between the Mahler lab at University of Toronto and the Frishkoff lab at University Texas, Arlington.